A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we test the performance of the DS-WGAN framework, using two sets of synthetic data (Section \ref{sec:exper_dspp_cir} and \ref{sec:exper_pierre}) and two sets of real data (Section \ref{sec:exper_callcenter_real} and Section \ref{sec:exper_bikeshare_real}).
-In Section \ref{sec:exper_dspp_cir}, we also introduce run-through-queue experiments that demonstrate the performance of DS-WGAN from an operational performance point of view.
+In Section \ref{sec:exper_dspp_cir}, we introduce run-through-queue experiments that demonstrate the performance of DS-WGAN from an operational performance point of view. {In Section \ref{sec:exper_callcenter_real} and \ref{sec:exper_bikeshare_real}, we also compare the performance of DS-WGAN with one of the state-of-the-art methods, PGnorta, introduced by \cite{oreshkin2016rate}.
+Additionally, in section \ref{sec:exper_downsample} we demonstrate how reducing the model resolution $p$ influences the estimation results.} All the examples in this section consider a single call type.
+The code written for this section can be found at \url{https://github.com/DDDOH/Doubly-Stochastic-Simulator}.